-1. Physically connecting a host adapter to a controller host port.
-During Fibre Channel initialization, the controller becomes aware of the connection and adds it to the table.
-This physical discovery of connections occurs at the point when a host adapter is plugged in to a controller port and after issuing a RESTART command.
-New connections discovered through physical connection are assigned a default connection name by the controller.
-The default connection name is of the form !NEWCONnn.
+• Physically connecting a host adapter to a controller host port.
+During Fibre Channel initialization, the controller is aware of the connection and adds it to the table.
+The controller assigns a default connection name to new connections that are discovered through the physical connection.
+The default connection name is of the form!
+NEWCONnn.

 NOTE: Certain host conditions, such as a power cycle, that disturb the state of the switched fabric may cause a connection to reappear in the table.
-The connection will be assigned a default connection name.
+The connection is assigned a default connection name.

-2. Adding a connection through the ADD CONNECTIONS command.
+Adding a connection through the ADD CONNECTIONS command.

-NOTE: ADD CONNECTIONS will add an entry to the table whether the connection physically exists or not.
-The table can be completely filled up with fictitious connections.
+NOTE: ADD CONNECTIONS adds an entry to the table whether the connection physically exists or not.
+The table can be completely filled with fictitious connections.

-$ADD\ CONNECTIONS\ connection-name\ HOST_ID=host-id\ ADAPTER_ID=adapter-id\ CONTROLLER=controller\ PORT=port$
+ADD CONNECTIONS connection-name HOST_ID=host-id ADAPTER ID=adapter-id CONTROLLER=controller PORT=port